guardian/types/README.md

 ### Publish to NPM

-We us the [np library](https://github.com/sindresorhus/np) to publish.
+We use the [np library](https://github.com/sindresorhus/np) to publish.

 ```
 $ npm run release